 - If you suffer from dry, scratchy, itchy, eyes, try laying a warm, moist washcloth over your closed lids for a few minutes each day.

 - This simple, effective treatment helps to liquefy the lubricating oil in glands located along the eyelids.
 It may take a few days, but if you use the compresses faithfully, you should experience relief.

 Dry, Chapped Lips

 - To prevent cracked or chapped lips, use a lip balm and apply it often.
-It’s inexpensive and easy to make your own.
+See our post on how to make your own lip balm.
 If you make a big batch that’s a bit heavier on the olive oil, you can use your homemade balm for hands, fingernails, facial moisturizer, and (just a dab) hair conditioner, too.

 - Plain honey is an excellent remedy for chapped lips.
-Leave on overnight—it makes for sweet dreams!
+Blend fully into lips.

 - Forget the idea that drinking plenty of water will keep your skin (eyes, nasal passages, nails) moist and your hair well behaved.
 Dermatologists say that while drinking water is important for overall health, as far as moisturizing skin, hair, and nails are concerned, you need to add moisture from the outside and prevent it from escaping into the drier surrounding air.

 - Use a humidifier.
 Indoor heating removes moisture from the air and your body.
 Humidifying dry indoor air helps to provide that indoor moisture.
 Try to maintain indoor air at 30 to 50 percent humidity.
 It’s especially important if you suffer bloody noses and lots of respiratory infections.
 You could run an electric humidifier, but passive solutions may do the trick for you.
 We maintain a lot of well-watered houseplants that transpire water into the indoor air.
 We keep steamers going on each of our stoves that pump moisture into the air whenever the stove is running.